NearlyTRex/Stem/serialization/trunk/ReadMe.txt

 		* To read an unordered dictionary, you must know the keys you wish to read ahead of time.
 Do not call readNextDictionaryKey(); simply call value read functions with the keys you wish to read, in any order.
 To check whether a key is present in an unordered dictionary, you can call hasDictionaryKey(); note that it is an error to attempt to read a value with a key that is not present in the dictionary.
 Unordered reading does not allow for non-unique keys; behavior is undefined when reading a duplicated key.

+= Error Handling =

+The SerializationContext and DeserializationContext APIs are designed to be concise and easy to use.
+Rather than each call returning a status result and requiring the caller to check the return code every time, error handling is left out of main API function signatures entirely.
+Instead, each object has a status field, which can be checked at any time to determine the success of the last operation.
+However, the recommended way to handle serialization errors is to set the jmpBuf field and use setjmp. longjmp will be called immediately when any error occurs.
+If you'd rather check the status and handle errors yourself without using setjmp, simply don't set the jmpBuf field.

 = Examples =

 Example usage of SerializationContext: